 Students enrolled in a mix of flexible programs: 1,050

 Estimated Annual On-Campus Undergraduate Tuition and Fees (2013-14)

 Number of Programs

-Choose from 24 bachelor’s degrees and partnership programs offering two bachelor’s degrees in nursing and four bachelor’s degrees in agriculture; more than 40 different minors; multiple pre-professional programs; and four master’s degrees in business, teaching and science in education.
+Choose from 23 bachelor’s degrees and partnership programs offering two bachelor’s degrees in nursing and four bachelor’s degrees in agriculture; 30 different minors; multiple pre-professional programs; and four master’s degrees in business, creative writing, teaching and science in education.
 See Academic Programs for a complete list.